ModdingLinked

 The most important ones are Target and Source, which are strictly related.
 The other tags won't be used very often and you can skip them if you wish to simplify learning.

-1. Optional: Having this plugin disabled will not invalidate the ModGroup, so the remaining conflicts will still be hidden correctly.
+1. Optional: Having this plugin disabled will not invalidate the Modgroup, so the remaining conflicts will still be hidden correctly.

 2. Target: Any conflicting override between this plugin and other sources below will be hidden.